lpphd/CHARLEE/README.md

 This repository contains the official implementation of the CHARLEE framework described in [Channel-Adaptive Early Exiting using Reinforcement Learning for Multivariate Time Series Classification](https://research.vu.nl/en/publications/channel-adaptive-early-exiting-using-reinforcement-learning-for-m), accepted at ICMLA 2023.
-The [arXiv version](https://arxiv.org/abs/2306.14606) has a different title and abstract for double-blind review purposes.
+The extended [arXiv version](https://arxiv.org/abs/2306.14606) has a different title and abstract for double-blind review purposes.

 ## Requirements